Woman dead after incident in Lake Michigan, found pinned beneath boat: CFD

-CHICAGO — A woman was found dead in Lake Michigan after a boat was reportedly capsized in the Playpen overnight.
+CHICAGO — A woman was found dead in Lake Michigan after a boat was reportedly capsized into a break wall in Lake Michigan early Friday morning.

+Police said a group of seven adults between the ages of 20 and 30 were on a boat returning to shore when it possibly struck a break wall and capsized.

+Two men and two women were transported to Northwestern Memorial Hospital, two other women were transported to Stroger Hospital.
+All people are reported to be in fair condition.

 CFD said the boat the woman was in ran up against a break wall in the Lake.
 Rescue teams were out in the Lake and near Navy Pier searching for the missing woman.